 As a second wave of automation and artificial intelligence (AI) emerges in the next few years, McKinsey estimates that “machines will do up to 10 to 25 percent of work across bank functions…” Yet the greatest technology in the world can’t replace the greatest relationship building tool between a customer and a business – the human touch.

 In the not too distant future, many are predicting that however convenient self-service is, it won’t be enough to engender brand loyalty.
-The brands that succeed in future will be those whose AI can move the needle on customer experience.
+The brands that succeed in future will be those whose conversational AI can move the needle on customer experience.
 Put another way: we’ll have to – as archaic as it may sound – bring back the bank manager… Except, this one will need to be available 24-7, across any channel (your phone, tablet or PC) and never tire of complimenting you on your tie (or remembering you don’t like to wear one!).

 Where are we going?

-If chatbots were an evolutionary race, companies would do well to look at deploying world-leading conversational platforms.
+If chatbots were an evolutionary race, companies would do well to look at deploying world-leading conversational AI platforms within banking.
 In this type of alternate future (as opposed to one in which callers scream OPERATOR!
 OPERATOR!
 OPERATOR! at their top of their lungs and bang on the 0 key until they’re connected to a human), Digital Employees will help you realise immediate and meaningful experiences for your customers through relationship management.
 They will act of masters of personalised service delivered one-on-one and in a scalable manner to hundreds of customers instantaneously using natural language.
 In short: an omnipresent bank manager to clients wherever and whenever they need one.

 The business case stacks up